-- Past experience on Academy Foundation or other charitable organizations’ Boards
+- Experience on Academy Foundation or other charitable organizations’ boards.

 - Interview potential candidates to gage interest, assess capacity and comfort in asking others for money.

-The Academy Foundation Nominating Committee consists of the Immediate Past-Chair, a Past Chair and one additional Academy Member, including, but not limited to, a major donor, past Academy Nominating Committee Member or past Academy Foundation Board Member.
+The Academy Foundation Nominating Committee consists of the Immediate Past-Chair and two Past Academy Foundation Board Members.
 The Academy Foundation Executive Director and Senior Director serve as the staff liaisons to this committee.
 The Immediate Past-Chair serves as the Chair of the Nominating Committee.

 Approval of Candidates

-During its spring Board call, the Academy Foundation Board will review the Nominating Committee recommendations, along with Officer Positions.
-Information regarding how the nominees meet the qualifications should be presented, along with the needs assessment grid indicating how the nominees fit within the Academy Foundation Board.
-The Academy Foundation Board is to, accept by consensus or majority or oppose the nominees brought forth by the Nominating Committee.
-The Nominating Committee may choose not to fill all positions, but must have the minimum number as per the bylaws, which would provide the option to identify additional candidates as they emerge throughout the year.
+During its Board call/meeting in the spring, the Academy Foundation Board will review the Nominating Committee recommendations, along with Officer Positions.
+The Academy Foundation Board is to accept by consensus or majority, or oppose the nominees brought forth by the Nominating Committee.
+The Nominating Committee may choose not to fill all positions but must have the minimum number as per the bylaws, which would provide the option to identify additional candidates as they emerge throughout the year.

 The Academy Foundation will keep a list of potential candidates for future consideration that will be provided to the following year’s Nominating Committee.
 Alternative opportunities for getting these individuals involved will be identified.